dev-thess/pomodoro/VERCEL-DEPLOY-CHECKLIST.md

 2. **Database Connection Issues**:

    - Verify the DATABASE_URL is using the pooler connection
-   - Check Supabase dashboard to make sure your database is active
+   - Make sure it includes `?sslmode=require` at the end

 3. **General Deployment Issues**:
    - Review Vercel build logs for specific errors